Uno No Mercy

 1. Objective

 Be the first player to get rid of all your cards.
 When you play your second-to-last card, you must shout "UNO!".
-If another player catches you not saying it, you draw 4 cards as a penalty.
+If another player catches you not saying it, you draw 2 cards as a penalty.

 In tournament play, points are scored when a player goes out.
-The first player to reach 500 points wins the game.
+The first player to reach 1000 points wins the game.

 2. Setup

 The Uno No Mercy deck (officially Uno Show 'Em No Mercy) contains 168 cards — 60 more than the classic 108-card Uno deck.
-The deck composition includes:
+The deck includes:

-• Wild cards — Wild (4), Wild Draw Four (4), Wild Draw Six (4), Wild Draw Ten (4) = 16 cards
+• Wild cards — Wild Reverse Draw 4, Wild Draw 6, Wild Draw 10, Wild Color Roulette.

 To set up: